HL7/bulk-data/input/pagecontent/publish.md

 </figure>

 #### Error handling
-- If any referenced file returns `404` or `410` while `epochStartTime` has not changed, the Data Provider is violating the invariant; Data Consumers MAY retry and/or alert.
+- While `epochStartTime` has not changed, referenced files SHALL remain retrievable and SHALL NOT return `404` or `410`.
+If this invariant is violated, Data Consumers MAY retry and/or alert.
-- If the manifest becomes temporarily unreachable (e.g., 5xx), back off and retry (exponential backoff bounded by the `updateCadence`).
+- If the manifest becomes temporarily unreachable (e.g., 5xx), Data Consumers SHOULD back off and retry using exponential backoff bounded by the `updateCadence`.